dreispalter/Genderblock-Origin/readme.md

 go to firefox, extensions, click on the little cogwheel, debug, "install temporary extension".
-That is because I did not yet upload this to the mozilla store, nor am I sure whether they will would it, since it's "anti-woke".
+That is because I did not yet upload this to the mozilla store, nor am I sure whether they  would keep it, since it's "anti-woke".
 Installing it this way is how a developer would install an extension during development.
 Since it's not signed by anyone you can easily modify it.